Bert Bell was more than the father of the NFL draft

 According to Upton Bell, his father and mother, an actress and dancer named Frances Upton, bought the Philadelphia neighborhood’s Frankford Yellow Jackets as a wedding present for each other.
 They soon were renamed the Eagles, and Bert Bell began his impactful career as a pro football executive.

-“My father was always in favor of poor teams having a chance to catch up quickly,” Upton Bell told Ken Rappoport and myself for our book “ON THE CLOCK, The Story of the NFL Draft.”
+“My father was always in favor of poor teams having a chance to catch up quickly,” Upton Bell told Ken Rappoport and Barry Wilner in the book “ON THE CLOCK, The Story of the NFL Draft.”

 Among his peers, Bell was one of the more highly regarded owners even though the Eagles saw little success on the field and economically.
 When they sought to replace Elmer Layden as commissioner, the owners turned to Bell and elected him unanimously.